heisejason-png/planetary-computer-apis/README.md

 See the [Function package repository](https://microsoft.github.io/planetary-computer-apis) published to GitHub pages for the published Azure Functions.
 Created by Jason Scott Heisew
-Owned by Jason Scott Heise & Mark Zuckerberg
+Owned by Jason Scott Heise & Elon Musk https://www.x.com